ravenusmc/data_tool/readme.md

 So this project, as of July of 21, has two main features:

-1. Text document sentiment analysis
+1. Text document sentiment analysis.
-2. CSV document data analysis
+2. CSV document data analysis - this will be a simple data dashboard.

 I will say that I'm not sure if I'll ever finish this project.
 There may be parts that I can't figure out how to build.
 I may also continually be adding more and more parts to it as to